FEMA Major Disaster Declaration – New York Severe Storm and Flooding

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Line Fire on September 5, 2024.
+FEMA has issued a Major Disaster Declaration for the state of South Carolina to supplement state, tribal, and local recovery efforts in areas affected by Tropical Storm Debby from August 4-22, 2024.
 The following counties have been approved for assistance:

 Public Assistance: